All Products

 2. At the top of the integration page, select Project (Dev-Prod mode requires selecting the environment).

-3. In the left-side navigation pane, click Batch Pipeline, and in the Batch Pipeline list, click the Offline Pipeline you want to develop to access its configuration page.
+3. In the navigation pane on the left, click Batch Pipeline, and in the Batch Pipeline list, click the Offline Pipeline you want to develop to access its configuration page.

 4. Click the Component Library in the upper right corner to open the Component Library panel.